Customer Discovery Kit: Stop building products nobody wants to buy.

 • Exact Quote: (Write down the exact 5-word phrase they used to describe the pain.
 You will use this in your marketing later.)

-• The Universal Pain: Did at least 60% of them complain about the exact same specific step?
+1. The Universal Pain: Did at least 60% of the people complain about the exact same specific step in their workflow?

-• The Status Quo: Are they all using the same broken workaround (e.g., Excel)?
+2. The Status Quo: Are they all duct-taping the problem together using the same workaround (e.g., Excel, Zapier, a manual VA)?

-• The Dealbreaker: What is the one feature they all said was missing from current market solutions?
+3. The Dealbreaker: What is the one feature or outcome they all explicitly said was missing from current market solutions?

 6. Decision Matrix